-11.5.3 Persisting the Changed Configuration to Flash
+12.5.3 Persisting the Changed Configuration to Flash

 The written INI file is immediately parsed and the settings are applied.
-However, those changes are not persistent: they exist only in RAM and will be lost when the module restarts.
+However, these changes are not persistent: they exist only in RAM and will be lost when the module restarts.
 To save the current state to Flash, issue a frame 0x23 (Persist Config).
-This has the same effect as pressing the LOCK button (or replacing the LOCK jumper) when the INI files are edited using the virtual mass storage.
+This has the same effect as closing the virtual mass storage by pushing the Lock button.